-Based on the input to the frame difference detection, Figures 4 and 2 are similarly presented.
-The frame difference is distributed into three blocks: the area filter, the Canny edge detection, and the noise level detection in Figure 4.
-The function of the area filter is illustrated in Figure 5, and is a symmetric nonlinear type of filter.
+Based on the input to the frame difference detection, Figures 5 and 3 are similarly presented.
+The frame difference is distributed into three blocks: the area filter, the Canny edge detection, and the noise level detection in Figure 5.
+The function of the area filter is illustrated in Figure 6, and is a symmetric nonlinear type of filter.
 The center pixel value is processed with the surrounding pixel values and has two parameters, the kernel size and the threshold level.
-The kernel size is 5×5 , as shown in Figure 5.
+The kernel size is 5×5 , as shown in Figure 6.
 The input of the area filter is the frame difference and has positive and negative values.

 In the area filter block, the frame difference is processed with an absolute function to render all values positive.
-The absolute values are identified using the algorithm presented in Figure 5.
+The absolute values are identified using the algorithm presented in Figure 6.
 The white pixels indicate values exceeding the threshold level, whereas the black pixels are equal to or less than the threshold level.
 If the number of the surrounding pixels exceeding the threshold level is the majority, the area filter decides the interest pixels as the moving area, otherwise, it decides the interest pixels as the flat area.
-As shown in Figure 5 (a), the number of pixels exceeding the threshold is

-(a) Interest pixel in moving areas (b) Interest pixel in flat areas
+As shown in Figure 6 (a), the number of pixels exceeding the threshold is 11 (the white bocks), and the number equal to or less than the threshold is 14 (the black blocks).
+In this case, the output of the center pixel is as the flat area.
+As shown in Figure 6 (b), the number of pixels exceeding the threshold is 14 (the black blocks) and less than or equal to the threshold is 11 (the white blocks).
+Therefore, the output of the center pixel is as the moving area.
+By using the following method, we can detect most of the moving areas in Figure 4, but not quite all of them.
+Therefore, we also introduce the Canny edge detection.
+The Canny edge detection identifies the continuous edges in the frame difference.
+These edges are caused by the leaves.
+A couple of pixels around the Canny detected edges are obtained from the Canny edge detection block.
+By using the logical OR on the area filter and edge detection blocks, the appropriate areas for the noise level detection are accurately detected.